Audition with us!

 YOU: Well this all sounds great, but, I have a confession to make – I’ve never done performance poetry before.
 I haven’t even really written poetry seriously before.

 WORD: That’s totally fine!
 Most of our members actually never did performance poetry before joining WORD, and many of them came from backgrounds in other creative activities.
 What we’re most concerned with in auditions is the potential we see in each candidate as a poet, a performer, and a group member.
 Try your hand at it – you never know, you might find just creative outlet you’ve been looking for.

 YOU: Cool!
 What were you saying about auditions?

 WORD: They’re really relaxed and not scary at all.
-Anyone can try out, from bright-and-eager freshmen to old-and-crotchety seniors.
-We usually take a mix of new students and upperclassmen.
-Auditions will be some time within the first month of school – click the CONTACT link above to be notified or to send us a message.
+Anyone can try out, from bright-and-eager first-years to old-and-crotchety seniors.
+Auditions will be sometime within the first month of school – click the Contact link above to be notified or to send us a message.
 And feel free to approach any WORD member if you have questions.
 We look forward to meeting you!